 The pancreatic duct and the bile duct join to drain into the small intestine.
 If the pancreatic duct becomes diseased or obstructed, bile may not drain properly and jaundice can occur.
 Pancreatic cancer can cause this condition.

-Eye yellowing may be the result of the abnormal breakdown of red blood cells and/or the impaired excretion of bilirubin.
-For this reason, conditions that affect red blood cell production or lifespan can cause eye yellowing.
+An abnormal breakdown of red blood cells or the impaired excretion of bilirubin may also cause yellowing of the eyes.
+For this reason, conditions that affect the lifespan of red blood cells or their production can cause yellowing of the eyes.
 This includes:

 - drug-induced immune hemolytic anemia

-- incompatibility reaction from a blood transfusion, which is considered a medical emergency
+- an incompatibility reaction from a blood transfusion, which is considered a medical emergency

 - sickle cell anemia

-Consuming excess foods high in vitamin A (beta carotene) cause skin yellowing.
-These foods include carrots, squash and melons.
-These foods can affect the skin, but they should not cause yellow eyes.
+Consuming excess foods high in vitamin A, or beta carotene, cause yellowing of the skin.
+These foods include carrots, squash, and melons.
+These foods can affect the skin, but they shouldn’t cause yellowing of the eyes.